billbogaiv/scale-cosmos-tag-helper/README.md

 ## How does it work?

 This library uses [Translator](https://github.com/billbogaiv/translator) for unit-conversions, but the conversions are defined within this library.
-The tag with the `sc-container`-attribute is used to define the overall sizizng of the digtial "cosmos"/container.
+The tag with the `sc-container`-attribute is used to define the overall sizing of the digtial "cosmos"/container.
 All tags with `sc-object` inside the container are then sized relative to the container.
-Lastly, an additional wrapper-tag is injected inside the container This wrapper is sized to keep the aspect-ratio based on the container's dimensions.
+Lastly, an additional wrapper-tag is injected inside the container This wrapper is sized to keep the aspect-ratio based on the container's real-world dimensions.
 This has some implications on UI-design...

 ### CSS and aspect-ratio